-Jallianwala Bagh massacre 100th anniversary: India pays homage to the Martyrs of Amritsar massacre
+Jallianwala Bagh centenary: India pays homage to the Martyrs of Amritsar massacre

 New Delh, Apr 13: Leaders across the country are paying homage to the victims of the Jallianwala Bagh massacre today to commemorate 100 years of the incident.